 Hasana, as she did every year, watched her grandmothers interact trying to find common ground as they sipped their tea whilst the men sat outside on the patio.

 “It’s a lovely day today, is it not?”
 Maya Sami quipped as she reached for a biscuit.

 “Er- yeah.
 But Hasana was telling me how foggy it was on her drive to the hills.”

-“The hills?
-Oh don’t tell me your father still takes you to that place?”
-Maya asked, a look of disgust plastered over her face.
+“The Hills?
+Oh, don’t tell me your father still takes you to that place?”
+Maya asked, a look of disgust plastered on her face.

 Hasana merely smiled at her.
 “It’s my favourite place in the whole wide world.”

 Layla Ahmed beamed as she watched her grand-daughter describe every detail of her morning hike.
 She listened attentively and asked questions, wanting Hasana to know that every word, every thought and every opinion she had meant something.
 If not to Maya then definitely to Layla.